QAybolit/QAybolit/README.md

 ## About Me

-<p>- I have experience in creating test frameworks from scratch and for existing projects.</p>
+- I have experience in creating test frameworks from scratch and for existing projects.

-<p>- My goal is to make automation useful by reducing time for testing and finding important bugs early.</p>
+- My goal is to make automation useful by reducing time for testing and finding important bugs early.

 ## Tech Stack